Advertiser Disclosure

 1. Cruise Line’s Website

 Your first instinct when booking a cruise may be to go directly to the cruise line’s website, especially if you have elite status with a specific cruise line.
-There are definitely some benefits to this — it’s simple and there are fewer hassles if you have to make any changes.
+There are definitely some benefits to this: It’s simple, and there are fewer hassles if you have to make any changes.
+If you’re sure of the cruise line you want to take, it makes your search a little easier because you’re just looking at 1 specific line.

-The big drawback when booking directly on a cruise line’s website is that you can miss out on extra deals that online travel agencies (OTAs) may offer.
+The big drawback when booking directly on a cruise line’s website is that you can miss out on extra deals that online travel agencies may offer.

-Pros and Cons of Booking Directly with the Cruise Line
+Pros and Cons of Booking Directly With the Cruise Line:

 Pros: